wesleyschlenker/done-zo/CONTRIBUTING.md

 ### Code Style Guidelines

 - Follow TypeScript coding conventions
+- Use TSDoc for all functions and types
 - Use meaningful variable and function names
 - Write clear comments for complex logic
 - Follow the existing project structure